andrewmatlock/Indux/README.md

 # Indux

 Indux extends HTML for rapid, feature-rich website and web app development, without the overhead of complex frameworks and dependencies.
+The framework consists of:

-- Collection of plugins built on Alpine JS
+- A collection of plugins built on Alpine JS
-- CSS framework compatible with Tailwind CSS
+- A CSS library, compatible with Tailwind CSS

+With Indux:
-- No build steps
+- Skip the build steps
 - Use only what you need
 - Stack with other frameworks & libraries